Islandora Playbook¶

 Installing Git and Ansible on MacOS¶

 OpenSSL is already pre-installed on MacOS.
 Git can be installed using XCode's command line tools (see below).
-Python and Pip should be installed via the downloaded installer direct from the site (not shown below).
-For the installation of Ansible, consider using homebrew (see below).
+Python and Pip can either be installed via the downloaded installer direct from the site or via Homebrew (not shown below).
+Ansible is best installed using Homebrew (see below).

 # Use xcode-select to install command line components, including git